Wonder Boy III: The Dragon's Trap: Development and release

 Wonder Boy III: The Dragon's Trap was developed by Westone and was published by Sega; it is the sequel to Wonder Boy in Monster Land.
-It was first released for the Master System in 1989 in North America and Europe.
+It was first released for the Master System in September for North America.
 The game was then released to the PC Engine in Japan April 19, 1991 under the title Adventure Island (not to be confused with the Adventure Island series of games for the Nintendo Entertainment System); it was released for the TurboGrafx-16 that same year by NEC under the title Dragon's Curse.
 Westone allowed Hudson Soft to publish the game provided they made no reference to the Wonder Boy series.
 Sega then released the game for the Game Gear in 1992 in Europe under the game's original title (excluding the roman numeral "III") and in Japan under the title Monster World II: Dragon no Wana.
 In 1993, Tec Toy released the game in Brazil for the Master System under the title Turma da Mônica em o Resgate.
 Tec Toy replaced the sprites with characters from Brazilian comic book series Monica's Gang (Turma da Mônica), so instead of the player character turning into different creatures, he gets turned into different characters from the comics, relaying between them in order to rescue Monica, who disappeared after the previous game.
 In 2007, Sega released the game in Japan for the PlayStation 2 as part of a compilation of all the Wonder Boy games titled Sega Ages 2500 Vol. 29: Monster World Complete Collection.
 During the same year, Dragon's Curse/Adventure Island was released for the Wii's Virtual Console service worldwide.
 The Master System version of Wonder Boy III: The Dragon's Trap was released in Europe on September 10, 2009 and in North America on November 9, 2009.